October 28, 2025

 4. In the Trigger Settings, deselect all checkboxes other than Desktop and above.
 This disables the interaction on tablet and below to prevent bugs when scrolling.

 The reality?
 Solopreneurs and early-stage brands don’t need massive square footage—they need flexibility, support, and space that scales with their business.
 Some businesses start from a home office or a small commercial space instead of committing to a full warehouse.
-There are also business models that let you sell products online without ever handling physical inventory, such as affiliate stores or dropshipping.

 When launching an ecommerce business, one of the most critical decisions you’ll make is selecting the model that best fits your goals and resources.
 Ecommerce businesses have a variety of models to choose from, each with its own advantages and challenges.
 For example, a direct-to-consumer (D2C) business model allows you to sell products directly to customers, giving you control over pricing and customer experience.
 If you’re interested in recurring revenue and building a loyal customer base, a subscription box business model might be the perfect fit, delivering curated products to subscribers on a regular basis.